 - Possible loss of vision

-Many eyelid surgery complications can be avoided by being completely honest with your surgeon at Clinic 360 during your complimentary consultation.
+Many eyelid surgery complications can be avoided by being completely honest with your surgeon at Clinic 360 during your consultation.
 At this time, they will go over all risks in further detail with you as well.
 You also should be sure to carefully follow your doctor’s instructions, both prior to and after your blepharoplasty surgery.